What is metastatic melanoma with unknown primary?

-Melanoma commonly metastasises to regional lymph nodes, liver, lungs, bone or brain, spreading through lymphatic and haematogenous routes .
+Melanoma commonly metastasises to the regional lymph nodes, liver, lungs, bone, or brain, spreading through lymphatic and haematogenous routes .
 It can also metastasise to the skin, either locally or to distant sites .

 For classification purposes, MUP can be separated into subcutaneous, nodal, and visceral disease, with nodal MUP being the most common.

 MUP accounts for approximately 2–9% of cases of metastatic melanoma .
-The mean age of patients presenting with MUP is in the 5th and 6th decades of life .
-It more commonly presents in males than in females.
+The mean age of patients presenting with MUP is in the fifth and sixth decades of life .
+It more commonly presents in men than in women.
 This gender bias is currently unexplained.

 The origin of MUP is not fully understood.
 Some possible explanations are included below.